 Boston, MA- The Falcons Baseball team is having one of the most decorated seasons to date, having broke the single-season record for wins, along with several other individual records set along the way.
 The success continued Friday evening at the A.I.I.
 Championship Banquet hosted by Georgia Gwinnett College as the All-Conference teams were announced.
 Fisher baseball racked up six all-conference awards at the ceremony, along with being presented with the Co-Player of the Year award for junior first baseman, Mitchell Lundholm.
 Lundholm also received First Team All-Conference at first base, along with pitcher Zack Leblanc, and senior third baseman Ismael Perez.
 Receiving Second-Team All-Conference honors were freshman outfielder John Batista, sophomore utilityman Jacob Deziel, and senior shortstop Ivan Rivera.

 Lundholm, a native of Plymouth, MA, had an outstanding season on both sides of the ball, having finished in the top 10 in the NAIA in the following categories; hits per game (1.78), batting average (.459), total hits (96), RBI's (78), at bats (209), putouts (386), chances (415), RBI's per game (1.44), and runs scored (63).
 He finished first in all of these categories in the A.I.I Conference, earning the recognition from head coaches and opponents across the conference and beyond.
-The first baseman had 10 separate 10-game hitting streaks this season, and went hitless in just eight games out of 54 played.
+The first baseman had two separate 10-game hitting streaks this season, and went hitless in just eight games out of 54 played.
 He had 31 multiple hit games, including 13 games in which he had three or more hits, and two 5-hit games this season, which ties the Fisher record for hits in a game.
 Lundholm is now the single-season leader in the Fisher record books in games started, at bats, hits, RBI's, total bases, and runs.
 He is just four hits shy of a 100-hit season, a feat that less than 50 players in history have done at the NAIA level.

 Leblanc, a native of Salem, MA, also had his best season as a Falcon, finishing the regular season with an 11-3 record.
 The 11 wins puts him second in the NAIA, and atop the A.I.I.
 Conference.
 He also leads the conference in innings pitched (85.1), and is second in ERA (2.43) and strikeouts (80).
 Leblanc has held his opponents to a mere .225 batting average this season and allowed just 23 earned runs in 85 innings pitched.
 The senior hurler also broke the Fisher record for strikeouts in a career this season.
 The former record was 205, and Leblanc broke the record in the 13-0 victory over Pine Manor on April 13th when he struck out five Gators for the win.
 He currently has 218 strikeouts in his career and also now leads the Fisher record books in games started (37), strikeouts (2018) and wins (26).